hunter-college-ossd-spr-2020/project-evaluation/teammates-1_evaluation.md

 ### Welcomeness and Community

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough.<br>Yes, I found a CONTRIBUTING document [here](https://github.com/TEAMMATES/teammates/blob/master/docs/CONTRIBUTING.md).
-This document is easy to read and understand because they have organized sections within the document directing us to various topics of interest for contributing.
+This document is ***extremely*** easy to read and understand because they have organized sections within the document directing us to various topics of interest for contributing.
 For instance, they have a ***Getting started*** section, a ***How can I contribute?*** section, and a ***Contributor orientation guide***.

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violate it?<br>Yes, I found a CODE OF CONDUCT document [here](https://github.com/TEAMMATES/teammates/blob/master/.github/CODE_OF_CONDUCT.md).
 It mentions that the community fosters a welcoming environment for everyone.
 Project maintainers in this project have the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that violate the code of conduct.
 The document also states that ***"All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances"***.

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
-Read the issue conversations.<br>Based off of the issue conversations, the community seems very understanding and knowledgable.
-I saw that a couple of people are really thankful for some issues being opened by the community.
-Also, if somebody is confused, then they would ask for clarification.
-If there is an unaddressed problem, then the community would explain what the issue is in great detail.
+Read the issue conversations.<br>Based off of the issue conversations, the community seems very understanding, knowledgable, and friendly.
+A lot of people would open issues being confused about certain things, and then they would also ask for clarification.
+The people in the community are always here to help, and guide them without question.

-1. Are people friendly in the issues, discussion forum, and chat?<br>Yes, the people thank others for their contributions.
-If somebody asks a question, then others in the community are willing to answer without hesitation.
-If somebody is confused, then they would say "Can you please elaborate...?".
+1. Are people friendly in the issues, discussion forum, and chat?<br>Yes, in one of the issues, I saw someone say "We don't want your effort being wasted. :)" and "Open to all suggestions :)" which I thought was really nice and heart-wearming.
+[This](https://github.com/TEAMMATES/teammates/issues/9946) is the issue where these kind words were found.

 1. Do maintainers thank people for their contributions?<br>
 Yes, they do!
-As previously mentioned, the maintainers thanked the community when opening up very useful issues.
+I looked through some issue conversations and the issue-openers were almost always getting thanked by others.
+I enjoy such a positive community.

 ---

 ### Installation Process Reflection

-This is my installation process.
+I followed [this](https://github.com/TEAMMATES/teammates/blob/master/docs/setting-up.md) document to help me set up TEAMMATES.

 ---

 ### Summary
 Do you think this is a project to which it would be possible to contribute in the course of a semester?

 This project is extremely active with a great community.
+I actually am almost astonished by the welcomeness and the friendliness of the community.
+I looked through some issues and the community loves being nice to each other, and some sentences even end off with a smiley face, which makes me feel so invited, even though I am not even a contributor yet.
+There is an extensive amount of design documentation, and code documentation, so the previous contributors made it almost seamless to learn and study the project.
+They even have a [best practices](https://github.com/TEAMMATES/teammates/tree/master/docs/best-practices) folder to help beginners like me fit in.
+This folder teaches me the best practices for coding, data migration, testing, and UI design, which is extremely helpful.
+The installation process wasn't too bad either.
+I think this project is very doable to contribute to over the course of a semester, and definitely on my Top 3.